Kokileswarar temple, TiruKozhambam

 Story of the Vidyadhara

-A Vidyadhara named Chandhan was cursed by Indra and was transformed into a cuckoo (Kokila).
-In order to be relieved of the curse, he came to this place and worshipped the deity for many years.
-Eventually the curse was lifted and he regained his original form.
-As the devotee worshipped the deity here in the form of a cuckoo (Kokila), the presiding deity of this temple came to be known as Kokileshwarar.
+A Vidyadhara named Chandhan was once cursed by Indra and transformed into a cuckoo (Kokila).
+Seeking relief from the curse, he came to this sacred shrine and worshipped God Shiva with unwavering devotion for many years.
+Pleased with his sincere penance, Shiva lifted the curse and restored him to his original celestial form.
+Since the deity was worshipped here by the devotee in the form of a Kokila (cuckoo), the presiding deity came to be known as Kokileshwarar.

 Indra's Worship